 As a physical chemical analytical scientist, I worked in the field of aerosol research and analytical chemistry.
 Chemicals can be released as an aerosol and these small particles in the air can cause health effects.
 Think about soot particles and smoke that contribute to air pollution.
 However, there are also highly toxic chemicals that cause immediate health effects.
 I studied the characteristics of aerosols and the detection and protection against it.

-More than three ago, I started with something new.
-Together with the University of Amsterdam and TNO, I wrote a proposal for a PhD research about Forensic Attribution for CWA INtelliGence (FACING).
+After this, I wanted to start with something new.
+Together with the University of Amsterdam and TNO, I wrote a proposal for PhD research about Forensic Attribution for CWA INtelliGence (FACING).
 After an incident with chemical warfare agents (CWAs), it is important to address the question of its origin to accurately reconstruct events and find the persons and institutions responsible.
 Forensic chemical attribution can help to answer this question.
-The proposal is granted by the TNO DO-AIO fund of the Dutch Ministry of Defence and currently I perform my PhD research at both the University of Amsterdam and TNO.
+The proposal was granted by the TNO DO-AIO fund of the Dutch Ministry of Defence and the research was performed at both the University of Amsterdam and TNO.
+Main topics included chemical attribution for forensic intelligence, profiling in biological samples, and characterization of dispersion devices.
+Several projects of my PhD are highlighted on this website, and more information can be found in my thesis, which can be downloaded as well.
+On the 12th of June 2024, I successfully defended my PhD thesis, and I am grateful for receiving the doctorate with distinction ‘cum laude’.

 “After an incident with chemical warfare agents, it is important to address the question of its origin to accurately reconstruct events and find the persons and institutions responsible.”